julaibeeb/GADS-Practice-Project/Lab3.md

 #
 > Using the Cloud Console, verify that the app is not deployed.
 In the Cloud Console, on the Navigation menu (Navigation menu), click App Engine > Dashboard.
 # 4. Disable the application
+> In the Cloud Console, on the Navigation menu (Navigation menu), click App Engine > Settings.

+Click Disable application.

+Read the dialog message.
+Enter the App ID and click DISABLE.

+If you refresh the browser window you used to view to the application site, you'll get a 404 error.